Frequently

 • Why should I treat my Hep C?

-Left untreated, chronic hepatitis C can cause liver damage, liver cancer, and even death.
+• Left untreated, chronic Hep C can cause liver damage, liver cancer, and even death.

-Ask your healthcare provider about today’s Hep C treatments, which have cure rates of 95% or higher, without the harsh side effects of previous medicines.
+• Ask your healthcare professional about today’s Hep C treatments, which have cure rates of 95% or higher, without the harsh side effects of previous medicines.

 Cure means the Hep C virus is not detected in the blood when measured 3 months after treatment is completed.